How to Decorate Open Floor Plan With Stunning Rugs

 Open floor plans are fantastic for entertaining.
 But they tend feel unfinished, like something is missing.
-When you are designing a kitchen, dining room and living room combination, you need to keep in mind the necessity of rugs.
+When you are designing a kitchen, dining room and living room combination, you need to keep in mind the necessity of rugs also matching rugs in different rooms which will help you out on how to decorate open floor plan.

 As you work on designing an open floor plan, remember the following important rules: decide the functions of each room, figure out how many seats you need for each room, pick accent colors, and understand the best type of rugs for open floor plans.

 The previous photo is an excellent example of how to arrange furniture on your rug.
-Pull the sofas away from the wall and face the towards each other for the most powerful effect.
+Pull the sofas away from the wall and face them towards each other for the most powerful effect.

 Once you know how you want to use every section, you can be more equipped to buy the best furniture.
 After your furniture is in place, buy rugs that extend past the edges of each piece.